CalCOFI/2026-ucsb-station-data-portal/README.md

 An interactive map-based portal for exploring oceanographic and marine ecosystem data collected at CalCOFI stations along the California coast.

-Built as part of the PSTAT 197 Capstone project in collaboration with CalCOFI, SeaGrant, and Scripps Institution of Oceanography.
+Built as part of the UCSB PSTAT 197 Capstone project in collaboration with CalCOFI, CA SeaGrant, and Scripps Institution of Oceanography.
+Team: Nicole Xu, Aashish Krishnan, Qiongwen (Lucy) Cao Project Mentor: Dr. Erin Satterthwaite
+Project Advisor: Dr. Tony Coburn

 ---